Where do you declare your taxes if you never spend long enough in any country to be considered a tax resident?

 This was an initiative started in 2014 in order for countries to easily share financial information between tax authorities worldwide.

-This means that any tax agent, if they want to do a quick audit of anyone, has the opportunity to easily investigate everything you have paid to tax departments around the world, as well as money movements in all your bank accounts within the CRS network.
-Since 2018 the systems have been more fully implemented.
+This means that any tax agent, if they want to do a quick audit of someone, has the opportunity to easily investigate everything you have paid to tax departments around the world, as well as money movements in all your bank accounts within the CRS network.
+Since 2018 the systems have been increasingly fully implemented.
 So get ready for audits to happen more easily and frequently going forward.

 So, tax is a more serious business than ever.